 MAJOR AWARD!
 Sunday, June 28, 2009, in the year of our Lord, Miss Alyson with “The Bottle Tree Project” visited, and interviewed the elusive yours truly, and photographed the tree.
 She has been interviewing folks who have bottle trees, and just generally talking to them about what they know about bottle trees, and why they "planted" their trees.
 Usually, these conversations lead to interesting stories about their trees.
 She is trying to focus on “Folk Lore” aspects, and gathers first person accounts.

 I live with the beautiful Miss Michelle Marie our two strapping young men Jiles McCane and Aaron Michael.
-Miss Michelle’s mother Maria or “Grandmother” visits often There are also three ruint cats and two ruint tiny dogs, Miss Dixie Lee, Miss Possum Le’Fay, Miss Silla Wheezy, Mr. Agustus McCrae, and Miss Itty Bitty.
+Miss Michelle’s mother Maria or “Grandmother” visits often There are also three ruint cats and two ruint tiny dogs, Miss Sport the wonder dog, Miss Possum Le’Fay, Miss Silla Wheezy, Mr. Agustus McCrae, and Miss Itty Bitty.
 Another cat Miss Eula Mae (named after an Aunt) ran off (just like my Aunt) to my neighbors house, and visits on special occasions.